REmatchChile/REmatch-javascript/README.md

-# REmatch-javascript: REmatch bindings for JavaScript (Browser)
+# REmatch-javascript: REmatch bindings for JavaScript

 JavaScript bindings for REmatch, an information extraction focused regex library that uses constant delay algoirthms.